 In fact we’ll be rather clever and incorporate these two features into a single application that can take on either role.
 Figure 3 shows the model of the application interaction that we are going to develop.

-One important point to be aware of when using virtual emulation is that the virtual card will only be “visible” to an external reader through NFC when the application that is performing the emulation is in the foreground!
-A soon as the application gets placed in the background then emulation is stopped!
+One important point to be aware of when using virtual emulation is that the virtual card will only be “visible” to an external reader through NFC when the application that is performing the emulation is in the foreground.
+A soon as the application gets placed in the background then emulation is stopped.

 Figure 3 Application Interaction Model